EDIC Candidacy exam

 • Total length of the 3 papers should not exceed 60 pages

-The “research plan/cover page” is available in your IS-Academia portal.
-Please submit the form to EDIC.
+If the CE is successfully passed, the thesis director and co-director (if applicable) sign the “Research plan cover page” form which is generated by the candidate and includes the abstract uploaded in IS-Academia portal.
 The form is mandatory to finalize the exam result.
 EDIC will handle the signatures through the esign tool.

-EDIC submits the final write-up, the “research plan cover page” and the exam evaluation form to the Doctoral Students’ Office who registers the exam result.
+EDIC submits the final research plan, including the signed cover page and the write-up (updated version is acceptable, if corrections have been made on the version shared before the exam), with the exam evaluation form to the Doctoral Students’ Office who registers the exam result.

 Frequently Asked Questions (FAQs)